-The Birth of Commercial Hydraulic Fracking
+The Birth Of Modern Fracking

-The Shale Oil Boom
+Welcome The Shale Oil Boom

 The correlation of these two charts, which show production trends dating back to the 1990s and price trends dating back to 2000, will help explain why.